 Designer Roger Arquer has created a series of conceptual mousetraps that are intended "only to catch mice, not to kill them".
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The four different traps - including Mouse in a Pint (top image) and Mouse in a Light Bulb (above) - are each made of everyday household items.